jhouedanou/jhouedanou/README.md

 ## Fun Facts
 - I have a passion for virtual reality and its potential to transform user experiences in web development.
 - I used to be a beatmaker and music producer before diving into the tech world.
 You can find some of my old all over the Internet.
-- Thanks to one of my previous employer ( JOOL INTERNATIONAL - Site en construction JOOL INTERNATIONAL https://jool-international.com) I can be seen on a Netflix documentary about culture of Cocoa in Ivory Coast (Rotten, season 2, episode 5, "Bitter Chocolate" - I appear in the background,holding a red phone, at 49:50).
+- Thanks to one of my previous employer, I can be seen on a Netflix documentary about culture of Cocoa in Ivory Coast (Rotten, season 2, episode 5, "Bitter Chocolate" - I appear in the background,holding a red phone, at 49:50).

 *Note: This README is a reflection of my professional journey and personal interests.
 For more detailed information, please visit my [LinkedIn profile](https://ci.linkedin.com/in/jlhouedanou).*